 AI might not get smarter on its own. that hard work may be left to us

 Positive vision of a world with AI is one where we acknowledge the limits of AI so we can get back to the hard work of pushing our own (human) limits.
 Where we accept that AI is not going to solve climate change, or cure disease, or fix democracy, or end scarcity or war on its own if we just pour all our resources into [the companies that are building] AI.
-Even if you accept the boldest claims about the power of these tools, we can see from how they work that they rely on the will of the humans behind them to push them towards one problem or another.
+Even if we accept the boldest claims about the power of these tools, we can see from how they work that they rely on the will of the humans behind them to push them towards one problem or another.

 We have to acknowledge that there is no easy way out.
 That we haven’t identified the solution to all our problems.
 We need humility.